Skip to content

 }

 5.2.
-How the Interaction Works
+How the interaction works

 MCP Workflow

 5.3.
-Example Queries
+Example queries

-Restart Claude Desktop and try these prompts:
+Restart Claude Desktop and try a few prompts:

 1. "List all available features."
 Question 2